thomas1151/blog/_content/experiences/aws.md

 Particularly in areas of failure, ensuring the impact to customer experience is managed (if mitigation is not immediate) becomes an ancillary challenge.
 When (not if) things go wrong, customers desire (and deserve) to know the cause, effect to their operations, and constant updates and ETCs for fixes and resolution.

-For the RDS service, further complications; consequent to the nature of database engines and their own set of bugs, issues and points of failure; emerge.
-For the RDS service, diagnosing user issues becomes a two state problem - is it us, or is it them?

-In the event of these situations, AWS RDS engineers need some way to diagnose the health of customer instances, the status of required services the RDS service depends on, as well as the ability to execute SOPs to mediate the issues affecting the customer.

-With the 14 Leadership Principles of Amazon in mind, the formation of an RDS Platform Operations Console (); tasked with providing engineers the visibility needed to diagnose customer-specific issues, was a necessary step in internal SOP (Standard Operating Practices) evolution.
-Instead of each support engineer having their own workflow to diagnose issues, the OpsConsole’s standardized views (which provide the necessary information for the majority of issues) could be in front of engineers in seconds.

-Originally a side-project by members of the RDS team, the OpsConsole continued to grow into a key part of the RDS Platform infrastructure, garnering a user base that includes engineers from the customer support teams and the RDS Platform’s (and adjacent services’) engineers.

-My 11 month placement was on the team responsible for this piece of software.
-The OpsConsole Team of 6 (now 11), is tasked with being the operational centre of RDS support.
-With a mature codebase of some 10 years in parts, the OpsConsole user base has a set of time-sensitive expectations; regressions and uninformed changes to OpsConsole features are the big dangers.

 ## Me